Ian74122/swz-it-documents/git/basic-rule.md

-# git rules in IT team
+# Git rules in SWZ-IT team

 ### Set Up
 ####same with your name in this team